Executive Productivity

 Meeting Prep and Follow-Up3+

 The investment starts at $2,000 for a hosted setup or $5,000 for a Mac Mini with hardware included.
-Every deployment comes with 1 year of monthly mastermind calls where you can workshop new use cases with other executives.
+Additional agents (for each of the 7 use cases above if you want them in separate isolated containers) are $1,000 each on the same physical machine.
+For the full 7-agent deployment, you’re looking at $5,000 base + $6,000 for 6 additional agents = $11,000 one-time — which is less than a single week of recovered executive time at McKinsey’s rate.
+Every deployment comes with 1 year of monthly mastermind calls where you can workshop new use cases with other CEO clients running similar deployments.

 Ready to deploy private AI?